LRD spectral analysis of multifractional functional time series on manifolds: Introduction

 From a practical point of view, the simulation study undertaken in Section \ref{sec:6} illustrates the performance beyond the Gaussian scenario of the two proposed estimation approaches in the functional spectral domain, in the context of multifractionally integrated SPHARMA(p,q) processes.
-The cases of compact and noncompact LRD operator are analyzed.
+Two cases are analyzed respectively corresponding to a decreasing and increasing positive bounded eigenvalue sequence of the LRD operator.
 Particularly, we study the scenario where the projected process displays SRD and LRD at different spherical scales.
 This last case is illustrated when the eigenvalues of the LRD operator vanish at high discrete Legendre frequencies.
 Details on the implementation of both estimation methodologies, and some conclusions on the results obtained beyond the Gaussian scenario are also included in Sections \ref{sec:6} --\ref{sec:7} (see also the Supplementary Material).

 The outline of the paper is the following.
 Section \ref{sec:2} introduces notation, technical tools and preliminary elements.
 Asymptotic unbiasedness of the integrated periodogram operator, and weak consistent minimum contrast estimation are studied in Section \ref{sec:3}.
 An extended formulation of this estimation methodology to the case where temporal LRD and SRD are displayed at different manifold scales is proposed in Section \ref{sec:4}.
 A simulation study is undertaken in Section \ref{sec:6} to illustrate the performance of the proposed estimation methodologies.
 A summary of conclusions about the simulation study is given in Section \ref{sec:7}.
 The Supplementary Material complements the theoretical material about the paper, and provides the results of the simulation study in the remaining scenarios analyzed that are not displayed in the paper.